Arawind000/Power-BI-Project/README.md

-Of course!
-Here is a README file for your "Global Climate Events" dashboard, formatted in Markdown for GitHub.
-You can copy and paste this directly into a README.md file in your repository.
 Global Climate Events Analysis Dashboard
 This repository contains the Power BI project for an interactive dashboard that analyzes the impact of global climate events.
 The dashboard provides a comprehensive overview of key metrics such as fatalities, injuries, affected populations, and economic impact across different countries and event types.
 Dashboard Preview